 The estate planning process forces you to ask a number of tough yet important questions.
 One such question: What will happen to you if you should fall into a coma, or otherwise become medically incapacitated?
 How can you ensure that your wishes, specifically regarding life-changing surgeries, medications, and support systems, are upheld?

-One way to answer that question is with an advance health care directive.
 As you consider the merits of a health care directive, it may also be wise to enlist the services of an advance health care directive lawyer, who can guide you in implementing this important legal document.

 Before we address the role of the advance directive attorney, let’s zoom out to consider the broader picture.
 Specifically: What is an advance health care directive, anyway?